Best computer for BIM and 3D Rendering

 · Intel Xeon Workstation Processor – Specifically designed for the 3D Design process for Engineering and Architecture.
 This processor can be found in most workstations from Dell to smaller computer companies.
 Although this processor is found on many workstations, it is not necessarily the most powerful.
 It’s used in these applications because the processor has been clocked back which allows them to be more stable and reliable, however you aren’t necessarily going to be getting the fastest chip in town.

 · Intel Core I7 – This is a desktop PC processor that packs quite a punch for gaming and graphics.
-It is also well suited for BIM and 3D modeling because it contains 6 cores and on many multi-threading tests, worked better than the Xeon processor.
-You currently cannot get this chip in most workstations, but with the uses of a proper motherboard (in this case an X79 with Sandy Bridge-E) it will outperform most workstations while avoiding the price for one.
+It is also well suited for BIM and 3D modeling because it contains 6 cores and on many multi-threading tests, works better than the Xeon processor.
+You currently cannot get this chip in most workstations, but with the uses of a proper motherboard it will outperform most workstations while avoiding the price for one.

 Available memory is extremely important when it comes to processing power.
 If you do not have enough memory as compared to processing speed, the lack of memory will create a bottleneck and reduce the power of your processor.
 The more memory the better, but be aware that most systems can’t handle more than 32gb.